GaloisInc/FAW/README.md

 See `common/README-dist.md` for additional information on running the workbench docker image in a standalone fashion; that file is packaged with any builds.

+## Troubleshooting

+1. Should `--development` fail to start the web interface, try deleting the `common/pdf-observatory/ui/node_modules` directory and trying again.
+This can happen due to mismatches between node versions in docker containers.

+2. Additional documentation is in the [docs](docs) directory.

 ## Acknowledgements

 This material is based upon work supported by the Defense Advanced Research